CExA-project/ddc/paper/paper.md

 The DDC library is a C++ library designed for expressive and safe handling of multidimensional data.
 Its core component provides flexible data containers along with algorithms built on top of the performance portable Kokkos library.
 The library is fully compatible with Kokkos and does not attempt to hide it, allowing users to leverage Kokkos' full capabilities while benefiting from DDC’s strongly-typed, labelled multidimensional arrays when and where it makes sense.

-### Containers

-DDC offers two multidimensional containers designed over the C++ 23 multidimensional array `std::mdspan`:

-- `Chunk` an owning container, i.e. it manages the lifetime of the underlying memory allocation,
-- `ChunkSpan` is a non-owning container view on an existing memory allocation.

 ### Strongly-typed labelled indices

 DDC employs strongly-typed multi-indices to label dimensions and access data.
 It introduces two types of multi-indices to access the container's data: